Customization

 Step 2: Register the Override in AppServiceProvider

-Section titled “Step 2: Register the Override in AppServiceProvider”In your App\Providers\AppServiceProvider.php
+Section titled “Step 2: Register the Override in AppServiceProvider”In your app/Providers/AppServiceProvider.php file, register the filter class in the boot() method as below:

 Available Filter Overrides